 — Mindfulness Training (@TrainingMindful) July 16, 2017

-Meditation, especially mindfulness meditation, has a strong impact on reducing the symptoms of depression.
-Studies have shown the positive results that mindfulness-based cognitive therapy (MBCT) is better than drugs or counseling.
-You will need to sit with your eyes closed and focus on your breathing.
+Meditation, especially mindfulness meditation, reduces the symptoms of depression.
+Studies have shown the positive results that mindfulness-based cognitive therapy (MBCT) has on depression symptoms.
+To practice this technique, sit with your eyes closed and focus on your breathing.
 It will get easier to do with time and practice.

 7. Try Light Therapy